 We are obligated to comply with regulations that cover product safety, efficacy, manufacturing, advertising, labeling and safety reporting.
 These include requirements that we provide a label that highlights perceived concerns about a product or warns consumers of risks of using our products.
 In some cases, it may be necessary to initiate product recalls if safety risks are considered to exist.
 All our facilities and other operations are subject to various environmental protection statutes and regulations, including those relating to the use of water resources and the discharge of wastewater.
-We are also subject to various laws and regulations related to data privacy and protection, including the European Union's General Data Protection Regulation ("GDPR"), Brazil's General Data Protection Law ("LGPD"), China's Personal Information Protection Law ("PIPL"), and the California Consumer Privacy Act of 2018 ("CCPA").
+We are also subject to various laws and regulations related to data privacy and protection, including the European Union's General Data Protection Regulation and the California Consumer Privacy Act of 2018, which became effective on January 1, 2020.